JohnMersch/learn-github/README.md

 # learn-github
-little project to learn how to use github

 My name is John.
 I like to learn new things, hence this account.
 I am gonna do a little web page project.
 Goal of the project is to learn more about HTML5, CSS and JS.
 Also learn